San Antonio Truck Accident Attorneys

 When a repair facility is negligent in providing quality repairs and, it can be deemed liable for any accidents, injuries, or damages that result.
 For example, if a truck’s braking system was recently repaired, the truck went back to work on the road immediately, and an accident occurred, the accident victim may assert a claim against the repair facility.

-The firm of Stewart J. Guss, Attorney at Law, can review the circumstances of your accident and ensure that all potentially responsible parties are named as defendants in your case.
+The firm of Stewart J. Guss, Injury Accident Lawyers, can review the circumstances of your accident and ensure that all potentially responsible parties are named as defendants in your case.

 Recovering Monetary Damages